 Companies known for inspiring customer loyalty with great customer service say that being proactive is key.
 That means anticipating your customer’s next question and helping them head off problems before they start.
 Excellent customer service positions your brand as a strategic partner, not a one-off problem-solver.

-Refocusing on connection rather than resolution may also mean updating your support Key Performance Indicators (KPIs).
-At home decor brand Magnolia, for example, “number of tickets solved” or “time to resolution” aren’t the best KPIs.
-Magnolia’s definition of success includes much more than helping customers with billing or shipping issues; it strives to make personal connections and create community.
+Refocusing on connection rather than resolution may also mean updating your team’s key performance indicators (KPIs).
+At home decor brand Magnolia, for example, the “number of tickets solved” and “time to resolution” aren’t the best KPIs.
+Magnolia’s definition of success includes much more than helping customers with billing or shipping issues; it means making personal connections and creating community.
 Customers are just as likely to call for “transactional” support as they are for “experiential” support—sharing their experiences with agents who are trained to lend a kind ear.

 Create an emotional connection